chenlabUIUC/OrientedPhaseDomain/README.md

 Note: "cmapStrain.mat" and "cmapDomain.mat" files are for the color scales of the strain and domain maps, respectively. "createFit.m" contains the example of fitting.

-Note: An additional dataset (pristine cathode nanoparticle) for testing the codes is included in the "OrientedPhaseDomain/MapStrainAndDomain/More dataset/Pristine nanoparticle/" folder.
+Note: Additional datasets, including the pristine cathode nanoparticle and the cathode nanoparticle at an intermediate discharge cutoff voltage, are provided for testing the codes in the "OrientedPhaseDomain/MapStrainAndDomain/More dataset" folder.

 (B) For the calculation of radial distribution function and pair correlation function, visit folders "RadialDistributionFunction" and "PairCorrelationFunction"